ashay-maheshwari/tcl_mysqldb/README.md

-# tcl_mysqldb
+# mysql database connection using Tcl scripting language

+This sample script shows a GUI based application writtenin Tcl language.
+It contains code to -
-Sample script to show mysql database connection using Tcl
+1. show mysql database connection using Tcl and mysqltcl package
+2. Tcl-TK GUI programming